circleci/circleci-docs/jekyll/_cci2/building-docker-images.md

 ```

 ### Mounting Folders
 It's not possible to mount a folder from your job space into a container in Remote Docker (and vice versa).
 But you can use `docker cp` command to transfer files between these two environments.
-For example, you want to start a container in Remote Docker and you want to use config file from your source code for that:
+For example, you want to start a container in Remote Docker and you want to use a config file from your source code for that:

 ``` YAML
 - run: |